khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_3.md

-# C: The one who prayed badly
+# The one who prayed badly

 In _ḥadīth_ and _fiqh_ literature, this term refers to the Companion mentioned in the following _ḥadīth_ of _Ṣaḥīḥ al-Bukhārī_ (Book of Prayer, English translation by Dr. Muḥammad Muḥsin Khān); many other narrations of this incident are found in the various collections of _ḥadīth_, and provide an important source of instructions from the Prophet \pbuh regarding the correct way to pray: